 All-Wheel Drive (AWD)

 An AWD system is designed to power all four wheels at the same time.
-These systems typically use sensors to tell when tires are slipping, or are spinning at different rates.
+These systems typically use sensors to indicate when tires are slipping, or are spinning at different rates.
 When slippage is detected, power is reallocated to the wheel or wheels that need it most.
-Most AWD systems are not designed for rugged off-road usage, but rather for pavement and particularly for bad weather such as heavy rain, snow, and ice.
+Most AWD systems are not designed for rugged off-road usage, but rather for pavement and particularly for bad weather such as heavy rain, snow and ice.

 Full Time 4WD

 Full time 4WD is like a combination of an AWD system and a part time 4WD system.
 Like AWD, it runs constantly and can be safely used on pavement.
 However, the combined use of a differential and a transfer case make a full time 4WD system more rugged and durable than AWD.
 This can be found on larger SUVs and some trucks.
 Most of these vehicles can be manually switched from 4WD high to 4WD low, depending on the driving conditions you encounter.
 4WD high is for use on pavement or in moderate weather conditions.
 4WD low is only for off-road use or in the very worst weather conditions, like heavy snow or ice.